RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ---
 title: "Create your own Tracker app in a browser using Mendix Studio"
-#category: "Apps"
+category: "Apps"
-#parent: "Mendix"
+parent: "Mendix"
-#menu_order: 10
+menu_order: 10
-#description: "Describes how to create an app in a browser using Mendix Studio."
+description: "Describes how to create an app in a browser using Mendix Studio."
-#tags: ["studio", "apps", "create app", "how to"]
+tags: ["studio", "apps", "create tracker app", "how to"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---